dominikkiese/PFFRGSolver.jl/README.md

 close(file_out)
 ```

-Vertex data can be accessed by reading checkpoints from `"/path/to/output_cp"`.
-For Heisenberg models for example
+Vertex data can be accessed by reading checkpoints from `"/path/to/output_cp"` like

 ```julia
 using PFFRG